Petilia/diffusion_bot/README.md

 ## Description ##
 Presented Telegram bot for generating pictures by text query.
 Stable Diffusion is used as the generation model.

+## Hardware requirements ##
+It is necessary to have about 4 GB of VRAM

 ## Receiving a tokens ##
 You need to write to the bot https://t.me/BotFather, create your own bot and get the API token.
 You need to register at https://huggingface.co/ and get an API token